SeanRandall/Randallreader_web/manual.md

 * Hold Time: Determines how long, in milliseconds, you need to hold down a button before it's secondary function is activated.
 Choices: 25 to 250 ms. Default, 100MS.
 * Idle time: Determines how long the Reader will wait for a button before going into deep sleep.
 Range: 10 to 300 seconds.
 Default: 30 seconds.
 * UI Sound volume: determines whether and at what volume user interface sounds are played. range: 0 (off) to 15 (loudest).
+* Digital audio output: determines whether, when connected to your computer, the Reader sends the sound it generates through to the system as well as its own speaker or headphones.
+Default: off.
 #### System actions
 * Wireless radio: select to toggle on or off the wifi connection.
 If this mode is already on and the Reader is connected to a network, you will hear the local hostname and IP address of the reader here.
 * Speech synthesizer mode: select to enable the speech synthesizer passthrough.
-You can't use the Reader when this mode is turned off, which will automatically happen when you unplug the cable.
+You can't use the Reader until this mode is turned off, which will automatically happen when you unplug the cable.
 This option is not functional without a connection to a computer.
 * Reset Babel file: press this to remove all babel data.
 This is a destructive task that cannot be undone.
 Note: If there are babel files on the SD card and inside the Reader's internal memory, both will be removed.
 * Format SD card: select to format the memory card.
 This is a destructive task that cannot be undone.
 Note: formatting your SD card **will remove all its data**.
 * Initialise SD card: Will add the user's manual, quick start guide and other files originally provided on your Randall Reader to the current SD card.
 Note: This doesn't replace anything already on the card, unless there are already identically-named files which will be overwritten.